yijunt/ConnectU/README.md

   4. JRE system library (jre1.8.0_181)

 Database server: MySQL
-  - The 'connectudb' schema are zipped into Dump20181015 folder
+  - Dump20181015 folder holds 'connectudb' schema
   - To connect our webapp project onto MySQL, jdbc is required and connection is connected at DBConnection.java with local MySQL server's user credentials.